lyft/clutch/config/README.md

 # Using License Finder

 We run a [license scanner](https://github.com/pivotal/LicenseFinder) for third-party dependencies used by Clutch.
 If new dependencies are added in `./backend/go.mod`, the license scanner test may fail, outputing the unapproved dependency and its associated license.
-A project owner will need to approve the license or dependency for use ([instructions](#common-usage) below).
+A project owner will need to approve the license or dependency for use.

 # Approving licenses or dependencies
-When a license or dependecy is approved, the changes will be automatically added to [`license_dependency_decisions.yml`](./license_dependency_decisions.yml).
-The file changes will need to be commited to the pull request.

-# Common Usage
 > Note: Commands below assume you're in the Clutch repo root folder and have docker installed.

 ```sh
 # List dependencies that are not approved
 $ docker run -v $PWD:/scan -it licensefinder/license_finder /bin/bash -lc "cd /scan && license_finder"